Stccampbell/Friendly/README.md

 # Friendly
-is a Video sharing app similar to zoom and skype.
+Friendly is a Video sharing app similar to zoom and skype.
 The idea was to push myself and explore technologies we hadnt gone over in class!
 ![DemoPhoto](./preproduction/ExamplePhoto.png)

 ## Link to deployed app